WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/colons.md

 [warning] Not Recommended: Getting started with WordPress hooks: introduction [/warning]
 [tip] Recommended: Getting started with WordPress hooks: Introduction [/tip]

+[warning] Not Recommended: Recommended settings for benchmarking: new updates this month [/warning]
+[tip] Recommended: Recommended settings for benchmarking: New updates this month [/tip]

 ## Colons within sentences

+In general, when you use a colon in a sentence, lowercase the following word.
+To learn more, refer "Capitalization".

+**Exceptions**

+- Capitalize the word after the colon if it is a proper noun.
+ **Example**

+- Capitalize the word after the colon if it is a quote.
+ **Example**

 ## Bold text preceding colon